soundW4V3S/soundW4V3S/README.md

 - 🌱 I’m currently learning **(primarily) C++ development, and some Python, too**

-- 🤝 I’m looking for help with **understanding anything, big or small, about how computers move, use, and operate with data**
+- 🤝 I’m looking for help with **understanding anything, big or small, about how computers move, use, and operate on data**

 - 💬 Ask me about **general Python development, hardware troubleshooting, and anything code related!**